oemof/tespy/doc/using_tespy/connections.rst

  * a fluid vector (fluid) and
  * a balance closer for the fluid vector (fluid_balance).

 It is possible to specify values, starting values, references and data containers.
 The data containers for connections are dc_prop for fluid properties (mass flow, pressure, enthalpy, temperature and vapour mass fraction) and dc_flu for fluid composition.
 If you want to specify data_containers, you need to import them from the :code:`tespy.tools` module.

+In order to create the connections we create the components to connect first.

 .. code-block:: python

     from tespy.tools import dc_prop
     from tespy.connections import connection, ref
+    from tespy.components import sink, source

+    # create components
+    source1 = source('source 1')
+    source2 = source('source 2')
+    sink1 = sink('sink 1')
+    sink2 = sink('sink 2')

     # creat connections
-    myconn = connection(example_comp1, 'out1', example_comp2, 'in1')
+    myconn = connection(source1, 'out1', sink1, 'in1')
-    myotherconn = connection(example_comp3, 'out', example_comp4, 'in1')
+    myotherconn = connection(source2, 'out1', sink2, 'in1')

     # set pressure and vapour mass fraction by value, temperature and enthalpy analogously
     myconn.set_attr(p=7, x=0.5)